starazzip/x_to_discord/Readme.md

 - `fake_mode=replay` is ideal for demos or UI tweaks without calling live APIs.

 ## License
-No license file is bundled yet.
-Add the appropriate LICENSE before publishing on GitHub.
+This project is released under the MIT License.
+See LICENSE for details.